-However, in order to make use of the possibility to run freight trains of 1,000 m in Denmark and Sweden in the corridor between Fehmarn and Malmö, it would be helpfulif the upgraded line between Lübeck and Puttgarden would be also built for freight trains of up to 1,000 m.
+However, in order to make use of the possibility to run freight trains of 1,000 m in Denmark and Sweden in the corridor between Fehmarn and Malmö, it would be helpful if the upgraded line between Lübeck and Puttgarden would also be built for freight trains of up to 1,000 m.
 The project today is based on freight trains of 835 m.